 According to a Ministry announcement in 2022, the drafting of the cultural landscape application was the result of collaboration between the Services of the Ministry of Culture and the Region of Epirus, based on the operational instructions of the UNESCO Convention signed in Paris in 1972 for the protection of world cultural and natural heritage.

 A host of experts worked to finalize Zagori bid for UNESCO

 Scientists in many different specialties, archaeologists, historians, foresters, biologists, environmentalists, architects, economists, and ethnologists worked in the whole process of preparing the file.

-Minister of Culture and Sports Lina Mendoni said:
+Minister of Culture and Sports Lina Mendoni said at the time:

 “Zagori, a region of unique beauty and special value and importance of our country is the first Greek candidacy submitted to UNESCO, for inclusion in the list of cultural landscapes.

 “The participation of the local community in the composition of the dossier was particularly important, as a candidacy in the field of the cultural landscape is very different from the candidacy of a monument.
 It requires the involvement of the society, the citizens of the region.”